 - RDF/XML.
 It is the originally standard syntax for writing RDF (Resource Description Framework), which is a general-purpose language for representing information in the Web.
 Though verbose and difficult to read, it is the only syntax that is mandatory to be supported by OWL 2 tools.
 It provides an XML representation of an RDF graph.
 This syntax is the default syntax used in the Concept Modeler. - JSON-LD or JavaScript Object Notation for Linked Data is a method of encoding linked data using JSON, which is a concrete RDF syntax.
 JSON-LD is used to map JSON terms (keys and values) to IRIs, giving them a global context.
 A JSON-LD document is both an RDF document and a JSON document. - OWL Functional.
 It is a simple text-based syntax designed to be easier for specification purposes and to provide a foundation for the implementation of OWL 2 tools such as APIs and reasoners.
-It is used in most of the OWL 2 specification documents as the primary presentation syntax that translates the structural specification into other concrete syntaxes.
-A functional-style syntax ontology document consists of sequences of Unicode characters and is encoded in UTF-8.
+It is used in most of the OWL 2 specification documents as the primary presentation syntax that translates the structural specification into other concrete

-- Turtle.
-A concrete syntax for RDF, Turtle (Terse RDF Triple Language) is a plain-text RDF representation.
-It is more concise and easier to read and edit manually than RDF/XML.
-A Turtle document is a collection of RDF-triples.
-Each triple has the format: <subject> cpredicate> <object>.
-Each statement ends with a period and each element in the triple is an URI, except the <object>, which can be a bit of text or a number. - Manchester.
+- syntaxes.
+A functional-style syntax ontology document consists of sequences of Unicode characters and is encoded in UTF-8. - Manchester.
 It provides a compact textual-based representation of OWL ontologies that is easy to read and write.
 It uses IRIs as term identifiers.
 The syntax for annotations and descriptions in the Manchester OWL syntax closely corresponds to the syntax in the OWL Functional syntax.
 A Manchester OWL document consists of sequences of Unicode characters and is encoded in UTF-8.